ahtn/keyplus/README.md

 #### Flashing without sudo on Linux

 To connect USB devices on Linux without using sudo, you need to add the appropriate udev rules to set their permissions.

-To do this add [these udev rules](host-software/etc/udev/rules.d/50-embedded_devices.rules) to the file `/etc/udev/rules.d/50-embedded_devices.rules` (create it if it doesn't exist).
-Then to active these rules run:
+To do this run the following commands from the keyplus directory:

 ```
+sudo cp host-software/etc/udev/rules.d/50-keyplus.rules /etc/udev/rules.d/50-keyplus.rules
 sudo udevadm control --reload-rules
 sudo udevadm trigger
 ```